-- 3.124 A full description of Fonterra's process to update the loss assumptions can be found in its 2020/21 reasons paper.68 - 3.125 The 2020/21 losses are in line with the losses achieved in the 2019/20 season. - 3.126 We confirmed the calculated yield by performing a 'mass balance' calculation to verify that loss assumptions have been properly taken into account.
-This reconciles the milk solids in the total volume of raw milk purchased by the NP with the fat and protein milk solids components of the RCPs together with associated losses. - 3.127 Having reviewed the information provided by Fonterra, and performing our own analysis on the calculated yield, we are satisfied that the yields can be achieved by Fonterra and that they are therefore practically feasible for an efficient processor.
+- 3.162 A full description of Fonterra's process to update the loss assumptions can be found in its 2020/21 reasons paper.91 - 3.163 The 2020/21 losses are in line with the losses achieved in the 2019/20 season. - 3.164 We confirmed the calculated yield by performing a 'mass balance' calculation to verify that loss assumptions have been properly taken into account.
+This reconciles the milk solids in the total volume of raw milk purchased by the NP with the fat and protein milk solids components of the RCPs together with associated losses. - 3.165 Having reviewed the information provided by Fonterra, and performing our own analysis on the calculated yield, we are satisfied that the yields can be achieved by Fonterra and that they are therefore practically feasible for an efficient processor. - 3.166 The process for setting the yield and loss calculation inputs is in line with that used in the 2019/20 base milk price calculation review, therefore our conclusion is that the yield and loss calculations are consistent with the efficiency dimension of the s 150A purpose.